Skip to content

 Example:

-In following the action Start will be set when entering the state or when receiving the command CmdStart.
+In the following example, the action Start will be set when entering the state or when receiving the command CmdStart.

 <IOid id="1">